The Psychology of Pricing Art Revisited

 Recently, I published a post titled, Selling Art with a Back Story.
-It was inspired by reading the fascinating story of the post 2008 contemporary art market.
-Folks, it’s just crazy how artists like Damien Hirst garner millions in sales on painting they did not paint, only art directed, as with his “Spot Painting” series.
+It was inspired by reading the fascinating story of the post-2008 contemporary art market.
+Folks, it’s just crazy how artists like Damien Hirst garner millions in sales on a painting they did not paint, only art directed, as with his “Spot Painting” series.
 The takeaway for other artists is they have more control over their pricing then they might have realized.
-If you don’t have a back story for your art, you are losing potential sales in the process.
+If you don’t have a backstory for your art, you are losing potential sales in the process.
 Or, you are letting others brand you because you have left a void in your marketing and branding.

-When you instill confidence in yourself and your work, and inject it in your marketing, you give yourself the best opportunities to price your art to sell profitably and successfully.
+When you instill confidence in yourself and your work and inject it into your marketing, you give yourself the best opportunities to price your art to sell profitably and successfully.

 - Awesome Tips | Best Ways How to Price Your Art